phertz97/Wind-Gust-Postprocessing-from-COSMO-REA6-with-a-Spatial-Bayesian-Hierarchical-Extreme-Value-Model/Data/README.md

 Given the small autocorrelation in wind gust data, this cleaning procedure is unlikely to significantly impact the modeling of underlying wind patterns.
 The step was taken to eliminate data errors and ensure a robust dataset, that is consistent in space and time.

-After the creation of a consistent dataset, we caculated daily maxima using `pandas 2.1.0`.
+After the creation of a consistent dataset, we caculated daily maxima using `pandas`.
 The final results can be found under `fx_training.csv`, containing the odd-numbered years, and `fx_evaluation.csv`, containing the even-numbered years.

 ## 1.1 Station metadata, coordinates & altitude